Mpowa-IO/Documents/Whitepaper.md

 Diaspora bonds
 New Green Deal

+For calculations of actual carbon offset, we need to not make uneducated guesses but research which tree-species are actually being cut down, since each species emits a different amount of carbon dioxide when it is burned, hence the probable difference in offset for different areas.

 The Kyoto Protocol to the United Nations Framework Convention on Climate Change (UNFCCC) established a cap-and-trade system that imposes national caps on the greenhouse gas emissions of high-income countries that ratified the Protocol (called Annex B countries).
 Each participating country is assigned an emissions target and the corresponding number of allowances – called Assigned Amount Units (AAUs).